 One could sit on the black rocks near the Utambar hills and watch the sea and its tides hitting the large rocks.
 This site at Kelshi Beach is simply stunning as people are transported to the divine world.

-This association with the Marathas makes me more engrossing.
-Also, I am also the place of religious significance as the Mahalaxmi Temple, Siddhivinayak Ganpati Temple and the Yaqub Baba Dargah near me make me the perfect pilgrim centre to visit.
+This association with the Marathas makes Kelshi Beach more engrossing.
+Kelshi village is also the place of religious significance as the Mahalaxmi Temple, Siddhivinayak Ganpati Temple and the Yaqub Baba Dargah near the Kelshi village make it the perfect pilgrim centre to visit.

 Best time to Visit Kelshi Beach

 One feels connected to nature and its awesome beauty.
-The small white Sandwich Terns and White Gulls hold the attention of the tourists as they stroll along me.
+The small white Sandwich Terns and White Gulls hold the attention of the tourists as they stroll along with the Kelshi Beach.
 They have a strong calming influence on the visitors.